-Fig. 22.
-Strong scaling with a fluid electron SOL model showing poor scaling due to low number of degrees of freedom per processor.
+Figure 17: Strong scaling with a fluid electron SOL model showing poor scaling due to low number of degrees of freedom per processor being that there are not enough degrees of freedom per core for the matrix solver to scale properly.

 The fluid runs are set up with $N_x = 512$ spatial cells and run until a time $t = 9000t_0$ , with time steps adaptively set to approximately 10% of the shortest electron-ion collision time in the domain.
-Fig. 22 shows the result of the scaling test up to 32 cores for this fluid problem.
-The scaling falls off very quickly due to limitations in the solver, with the simple explanation being that there are not enough degrees of freedom per core for the matrix solver to scale properly.
+Figure 17 shows the result of the scaling test up to 32 cores for this fluid problem.
+The scaling falls off very quickly due to limitations in the solver, with the simple explanation